Gradual adoption

 Transitioning a proxy-led multi app architecture into a unified platform

-For a multi app architecture, sitting behind a proxy server, we recommend following the next steps:
+For a multi app architecture, hosted behind a proxy server, we recommend following the next steps:

 Optionally, publish your existing apps as packages to reuse in new routes.